Nursing Student Policy Manual

 - Students in need of individual assistance with writing skills are encouraged to utilize the WPCC Academic Success Center.

-- All devices with audio capabilities must be silenced in the classroom, lab, and clinical setting.
+- All devices with audio capabilities must be silenced in the classroom and lab setting.

 - Students must attend lab in clinical uniform (see the Dress Code policy).